Decision thresholds, speed, accuracy and overchecking

 Train general intelligence, then prove carryover.

 Method updates, protocol notes, and practical thinking guides.
-Start with dual n-back training strategies, how to approach Raven's Progressive Matrices, and the IQ score interpretation guide.
+Start with does brain training work?, dual n-back training strategies, how to approach Raven's Progressive Matrices, and the IQ score interpretation guide.

 Why learning plateaus happen, how to overcome a learning plateau, and how the fluency trap creates an illusion of competence during skill acquisition.